intershop/helm-charts/charts/iom/README.rst

 *dbaccount.resetData* was replaced by *oms.db.resetData*
 ========================================================

 Parameter *dbaccount.resetData* was replaced by *oms.db.resetData*.
-For a limited period of time (until the next major release of IOM
-Helm charts), the old parameter *dbaccount.resetData* will still be supported.
-Usage of new parameter *oms.db.resetData* requires IOM version 5.0.0 or newer.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.